About The Trojan Women Project

-The Trojan Women Project sends artists from the Great Jones Rep to communities worldwide to work with actors, musicians and designers in re-creating the music and staging of LaMaMa's groundbreaking production of The Trojan Women, first produced by Ellen Stewart in 1974.
+Since 2014, The Trojan Women Project has sent artists from the Great Jones Rep to communities worldwide to work with actors, musicians and designers in re-creating the music and staging of LaMaMa’s groundbreaking production of The Trojan Women, directed by Andrei Serban, composed by Elizabeth Swados, and produced by Ellen Stewart in 1974.

 About the Original Production

 THE TROJAN WOMEN, created by Andrei Serban, Elizabeth Swados, and the Great Jones Repertory Company, premiered at La MaMa in 1974 to critical acclaim.
-Featuring several ancient languages such as Navajo, Ancient Greek, and Aztec, the play deals with the effects of war and atrocities towards women and children caught in interminable struggles for power.
-This story is 2,500 years old but continues to resonate around the world.
-Since its premiere the play has toured more than 30 countries and has been passed down several generations of artists.
+Using a mix of ancient and indigenous words and phrases, the composer Elizabeth Swados created a new, non-literal language.
+Meaning was transported through sounds, rhythm, music and gesture.
+Andrei Serban’s staging physically involved the audience throughout the piece, turning them into participants and witnesses, not just spectators.
+Since its premiere the play has toured more than 30 countries and continues to be passed down through generations of artists.

 The Great Jones Repertory Company founded by Ellen Stewart in 1972, is an Obie award-winning multi-cultural, intergenerational performing company.
 Under the direction of Andrei Serban, with original music by Elizabeth Swados, the company created landmark works that remain a significant part of La MaMa’s history, most notably, FRAGMENTS OF A GREEK TRILOGY (1972), which ushered in a new movement in American ensemble theatre and was noted as one of the most brilliant works of its time.